leosoukko/My_App_with_Databases/README.md

 ### File Descriptions

 **app folder**
+- Has one file and one folder
+    - visualize.py
+        - Uses postgre/postgre_connection.py and config/database_config.json to connect to PostgreSQL.
+        - Creates interactive visualization of trades of given asset with multiple available filters.
+        - TODO: Connect to MongoDB and visualize also news articles related to the asset.
+Or create some other visualization using Mongo articles.
-- Unfinished, Ignore
+    - assets folder
-- Will be used for visualization
+        - Has typography.css file that has some styling for the visualize.py app.

+Scripts in this folder are run by "python visualize.py" (Note that you need to have PostgreSQL database with data in it to be able to visualize anything)

 **assets folder**
-- Has images for readme.md and css file for visualization
+- Has images for readme.md

 **postgre folder**
 - This folder has three files:
     - postgre_connection.py
         - Connects to postgresql database with credentials given in config/database_config.json
     - london_stocks.txt
-        - Names of all stocks that one wants to fetch
+        - Names of all stocks that one wants to fetch from London Stock Exchange.
     - london_stock_data.py
         - Uses postgre_connection.py to connect to the database.
-        - Fetches trades done for current day for all stocks in london_stocks.txt file from London Stock Exchange API.
+        - Fetches trades done in current day for all stocks in london_stocks.txt file from London Stock Exchange API.
 If a stock does not have its own table in the database then the script creates one.
-Adds only newer data than those that already exists in the table.
+Adds only newer data than those that already exist in the table.
 Sleeps 6-10 secs between the API calls.

 Scripts in this folder are run by "python london_stock_data.py"

 **mongo folder**
 - This folder has four files:
     - mongodb_connection.py
-        - Connects to MongoDB database with URI given in config/database_config.json
+        - Connects to MongoDB database with credentials given in config/database_config.json
     - sitemaps.txt
         - Has URLS of all sitemaps one wants to fetch.
     - news_sitemap.py